kt3k/DCSA/README.md

 ## Domain

 Domain is the domain in the sense of DDD architectural pattern of Eric Evans.
 This is similar to the model concept of the MVC pattern.
-This basically handles the data interaction of the software but it's a bit different from the model of MVC.
+This basically handles the data interaction of the software but it's a bit different from Model concept of MVC.
+Google DDD for details.

+- Domain should implements all of business logic.
+- Domain shouldn't touch any of visual aspect.
+- Domain can handle any of requests about the Domain model.

 ## Component

 *Components* (or *Pure Components*) are the classes which only interact with DOMs, jQuery APIs and other Pure Components.
 They never interact with domain and services (or service components) because they don't "know" about the domain at all.
 Components can be seen as the wrapper or abstraction of the DOM APIs or jQuery APIs.

+- Components don't know anything about Domain, even don't know the names of domain models.
+- If a component needs to change its behaviour depending on the state of domain model, then service or application should inject them into components.
+Components should never call domain interfaces directly.

 ## Service